-This House of Commons briefing paper provides an overview of the functions and remit of the ASA and the current advertising regulatory system.
-It then considers in detail the rationale for the exemption for political advertising.Jump to full report >>
+This House of Commons briefing paper provides an overview of the current regulation of political advertising in the UK.Jump to full report >>

-In the UK, general advertising, sales promotions and direct marketing across all media, including marketing on websites, is regulated by the Advertising Standards Authority (ASA).
-It does this by enforcing its Advertising Codes; there are separate codes for non-broadcast advertisements (known as the CAP Code) and broadcast advertisements (known as the BCAP Code).
-All adverts are expected to be legal, decent, honest and truthful.

-However, political communications or advertising is treated differently.
+Generally speaking, the Advertising Standards Authority (ASA) regulates in the UK advertising, sales promotions and direct marketing across all media, including marketing on websites.
+It does this by enforcing the Advertising Codes; there are separate codes for non-broadcast advertisements (known as the CAP Code) and broadcast advertisements (known as the BCAP Code).
+However, political advertising is treated differently.

 The Communications Act 2003 prohibits “political advertisements” from being broadcast on television or radio; instead parties are given airtime via party political broadcasts which are not classified as advertising.
 This legislation is enforced by Ofcom.

 This was not always the case.
-Until October 1999, non-broadcast political advertising was subject to the CAP Code.
-However, following the 1997 General Election, there were concerns that the impartiality of the advertising self-regulatory system could be damaged by rulings for or against political parties, and the likelihood that complaints subject to ASA investigation would be ruled upon after an election had taken place.
+Before October 1999, some non-broadcast political advertising was subject to the CAP Code.
+However, following the 1997 General Election, there were concerns that the impartiality of the ASA’s self-regulatory system could be damaged by rulings for or against political parties, and the likelihood that complaints subject to ASA investigation would be ruled upon after an election had taken place.
 The Human Rights Act 1998 also raised concerns about the legality of the ASA restraining the freedom of political speech around democratic elections and referendums.